erikfredner/cv/cv.md

 ### Roles

-The Stuff of Fame: Material and Printed Constructions of Renown in America \hfill 2019- \
+Lead data analyst, "The Stuff of Fame: Material and Printed Constructions of Renown in America" \hfill 2019- \
-Lead data scientist, Stanford Literary Lab and Smithsonian Institution
+Stanford Literary Lab and Smithsonian Institution

 Editor, [_Café_](https://novel.stanford.edu/csn-cafe), the podcast of the Stanford Center for the Study of the Novel \hfill 2019-2021